shenwei356/LexicMap/docs/content/usage/search.md

                                        (default 15)
   -P, --seed-min-single-prefix int     ► Minimum (prefix/suffix) length of matched seeds (anchors) if
+                                       there's only one pair of seeds matched. (default 17) -T, --taxdump string                 ► Directory containing taxdump files (nodes.dmp, names.dmp, etc.), needed for filtering results with TaxIds.
+For other non-NCBI taxonomy data, please use 'taxonkit create-taxdump' to create taxdump files.
+      --taxid-file string              ► TaxIds from a file for filtering results, where the taxids are equal to or are the children of the given taxids.
+Negative values are allowed as a black list.
+  -t, --taxids strings                 ► TaxIds(s) for filtering results, where the taxids are equal
+                                       to or are the children of the given taxids.
+Negative values are allowed as a black list.
-                                       there's only one pair of seeds matched. (default 17) -N, --top-n-chains int               ► Keep the top N chains in a genome for the query (0 for all) in the chaining phase.
+  -N, --top-n-chains int               ► Keep the top N chains in a genome for the query (0 for all)
+                                       in the chaining phase.
 Value 1 is not recommended as the best chaining result does not always bring the best alignment, so it's